Nawaʻa Napoleon

-Nāwa Napoleon is an associate professor of Hawaiian Language and chair of the Department of Languages, Linguistics, and Literature at Kapiʻolani Community College, University of Hawaiʻi.
+David John Nāwaʻakauluaokamehameha "Nawa’a" Napoleon is an associate professor of Hawaiian Language and chair of the Department of Languages, Linguistics, and Literature at Kapiʻolani Community College, University of Hawaiʻi.
 He is best known for suggesting the name of our supercluster, Laniakea.

 Napoleon has served as an educator, administrator and leader at Kapiʻolani Community College for more than three decades.
 He holds a Bachelor of Arts in Hawaiian studies from UH Hilo and a Master of Arts in Hawaiian studies from the University of Hawaiʻi at Mānoa.